eoinkelly/notes/music/theory/music.md

           A minor pentatonic starting on the 6th just like Cmaj has C natural minor starting on the 6th
     - E A D G B E (Guitar open strings) are E minor pentatonic
+    - Barre any fret and the notes are in the minor pentatonic of that fret

+Minor pentatonic

+-   5 shapes on fretboard
+-   imagine playing it only on 6th string
+    -   each shape starts on one of the scale notes on the 6th string

+Example Am pentatonic

+5 shapes:

+1. Start 6th string A (name: minor shape)
+2. Start 6th string C (name: major shape)
+    - this is the 2nd shape of Am pentatonic and also first shape of CMaj pentatonic
+3. Start 6th string D (name: suspended shape - why?)
+4. Start 6th string E (name: blues minor shape - why?)
+5. Start 6th string G (name: blues major shape - why?)

+After 5th shape it wraps around to the 1st shape again

+Am relative major is CMaj

+2 x 1-4 followed by 3 x 1-3

+root is always the 1 of second 1-4 root is always the 3 of middle 1-3

 ### Blues scale